Model-R/modleR_tests/README.md

 projection.Rmd
 - tests projection in do_many and final_models- done
-- still having problems in the last chunk- when eval=FALSE it works.
-All outputs were done setupsdmdata_tests.Rmd
+- still having problems in the last chunk- When eval=FALSE it works.
+All outputs were done.

+  setupsdmdata_tests.Rmd
 - tests different buffer types- done
 - still needs to incorporate user defined buffer- done